 Do Apple/Google Pay Us?

-We’ve often been asked if Apple and Google Play pay us to provide apps for their platform.
+We’ve often been asked if Apple or Google Play pay us to provide apps for their platform.

 If only they did!!!